dansmyers/TheoreticalFoundationsOfCS/Sprint-3-NFAs/README.md

 <img src="nfa.jpg" width="30%" />

+Tips:

+- Work step by step.
+Start by identiying the set of states, then all subsets of states.

+- Determine which sets of states are starting and accepting.

+- Then write down the NFA transition table.

+- Use the NFA table to determine the transition table for the corresponding DFA.

+- Draw out the full DFA model, then prune unused states.

 # Exam Review

 The exam will be 50 minutes and consist of 5-7 short answer questions.
 All questions will be worth the same number of points.
 Remember that, under the course grading system, you only need to earn a score above 80% to get full credit and above 60% to get partial credit.